-Medication errors are among the most common types of medical errors and their consequences can be inconvenient and uncomfortable or they can result in serious complications that aggravate existing illnesses, bring on new ailments, and can even be fatal.
+Medication errors are among the most common types of medical errors.
+The consequences of medication errors can be inconvenient and uncomfortable, or they can result in serious complications that aggravate existing illnesses, bring on new ailments, and can even be fatal.

-There are many ways that these errors can occur including administering
+There are many ways that these errors can occur, including:

-- by the wrong method, i.e. intravenously instead of orally
+- Using the wrong method, i.e. Intravenously instead of orally

 In addition, efforts to cover up medication errors and failing to properly monitor a patient for adverse effects can often make the consequences even worse for the patient than they have to be.

 If you or your loved one suffered harm due to a medication mistake, contact Davis Levin Livingston and speak to a Hawaii medication error attorney today.
 The firm has a long track record of success in obtaining favorable results for victims of medical malpractice and negligence in Honolulu, on Oahu, and across all the Hawaiian Islands.
 They can fight for the just compensation you are owed.

 Contact Davis Levin Livingston online or call (808) 740-0633 for a free consultation.